groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/metadata/gif.en.md

 breadcrumb: Put Metadata signature on Gif for C#

 ############################# Head ############################
-head_title: "Append Metadata electronic signatures to the Gif documents via C#"
+head_title: "Append Metadata electronic signatures to Gif documents via C#"
-head_description: "Use Metadata as hidden electronic signatures incide the Gif documents for .NET using a few lines of code.
+head_description: "Use Metadata as hidden electronic signatures inside your Gif documents using a couple lines of C# code.
 Use the GroupDocs Document Signature API to e-sign your business documents and files with Metadata information."

 ############################# Header ############################
-title: "Metadata electronic signatures for Gif document in C# is simple and easy!"
+title: "Metadata electronic signatures for Gif document via .NET are simple and easy for using!"
-description: "eSign your Gif documents and contracts with the hidden Metadata.
-Generate Metadata for image, Words, PDF, Excel and Presentation quick, easy and simple with few lines of code to set up options."
+description: "eSign your Gif documents and contracts with hidden Metadata entries.
+Generate Metadata for PDFs, MS Word documents, MS Excel workbooks, MS PowerPoint presentations and various image formats with no problems and extra coding."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: